ivy-Ruxin-Tong/Top-5-DS-DA-vs.-DE-YouTube-Channel-Analysis/README.md

 retrieve new videos (Upsert in the database) With Databricks Job (cron schedule)

 <img width="767" alt="Screen Shot 2022-06-29 at 21 30 28" src="https://user-images.githubusercontent.com/46492171/176593103-4a3687cf-eb13-48dc-afd7-e11662b68159.png">

+## Step 3: Key findings
+* At a high level, DS/DA channels have more activties and subscribers than DE channels.
+Keywords in the DE channels include pipeline, spark, cloud, and so on, while DS/DA channels mention words like visualization, tableau, statistics.

+* In the DS department, Tina Huang has the most subscribers 351K (at the time of writing).
+Her most popular video is "How I would learn to code if I could start over".
+* In the DE department, E-Learning Bridge has the most subscribers 74.5K (at the time of writing).
+His most popular video is "Don't ever write python code like this".